VyasGuru/autoshell/README.md

 # autoshell (`wtd`)

-A minimal, safe, and pleasant CLI tool to turn natural language into shell commands using OpenRouter API (with deepseek/deepseek-r1-0528-qwen3-8b:free model).
+A minimal, safe, and pleasant CLI tool to turn natural language into shell commands using DeepSeek API (with deepseek/deepseek-r1-0528-qwen3-8b:free model).

 ## Installation